Celltech: History

 In 1999 Celltech led consolidation in the UK biosciences market merging with Chiroscience plc, after which it was briefly referred to as Celltech Chiroscience, and then buying Medeva plc.
 Then in 2000 it bought Cistron, a US biosciences business.
 It expanded into Germany in 2001 buying Thiemann, a German biosciences business, and went on to buy Oxford Glycosciences in July 2003 for £102m.
 Celltech was acquired by UCB, a Belgian drugmaker, in 2004.
-Since then it has been known as UCB Celltech.

 Operations

-The Company was engaged in research and development of therapies for patients with serious diseases.
+The company was engaged in research and development of therapies for patients with serious diseases.
 Products included: